 Fourth Amendment protections depend on the level of government intrusion involved.
 The greater the intrusion is, the greater the proof of wrongdoing must be in order to justify the officer's actions.

 Even without suspicion of wrongdoing, a police officer can approach someone and begin a conversation without violating the Fourth Amendment.
-As long as the individual reasonably feels free to end the discussion and walk away, it’s a consensual encounter.
+As long as the individual reasonably feels free to end the discussion and walk away, the officer has done nothing wrong.

-An officer can arrest someone only with either a warrant or probable cause.
-Probable cause constitutes an objective indication that it’s more likely than not that the person committed or is committing a crime—for example, if an officer hears and alarm and sees someone running from a bank with a bag of money.
+An officer can arrest someone only with either a warrant or probable cause to believe the person committed a crime.
+Probable cause is more than reasonable suspicion.
+The officer must be able to point to objective facts that make it reasonable to believe a person committed or is committing a crime.
+For example, say an officer hears an alarm and sees someone running from a bank with a bag of money, these circumstances give the officer probable cause.
 After the arrest, the officer can search the arrestee and the immediate surroundings.
-(In some places, officers are even entitled to search through the suspect’s cellphone.)